 I mentioned in my last post that, after lots of thought, I’ve decided to take a partial break from design work.
 Not all design work – I’m continuing to offer e-design services, and am taking on smaller scale projects for friends and family for now.
 Mira (and all of our girls!) are going to grow up so fast, and life tends to feel like it’s in a state of perpetual fast forward when there’s a baby in the house, so for my husband’s and my sanity, and for the well being of the kiddos, my work will be taking a back seat temporarily.
 But I still have lots of side projects underway for the people in my life who embrace my chubby, 6 month old’s design assistance, so don’t worry, the interior design inspiration and the blogging shall go on!

 Today is an exciting day because I get to reveal this adorable space that I just finished up for my niece.
 And I’m pretty pleased with the results.
+It was a huge project which involved installing some new windows (check out burlingtonwindow.com if you want to learn more about this).
+The room was so dark and dull beforehand and now with the new decor and windows, it looks fantastic!
 I actually think it could be one of the best rooms I’ve ever designed, which makes it extra special because it is for my darling niece.
 In fact, her parents are already bugging me about redesigning the rest of their home.
 Speaking of redesigning, one of my friends designed her client’s bedroom with a purple theme.
 I wasn’t very eager about color-based designing, but she did change my mind.
 The sheets for purple mattress were one of the best color combinations I had seen.
 Maybe I should also try the color design style.
 Anyway, my niece and her parents have a lot to look forward to this year.
 From looking for a new and more up-to-date stair runner, to different wall art and furniture, I think I will have a job on my hands.
 But as I’m still in a bubble from completing this gorgeous new bedroom, that may have to wait for the time being.
 Now finally, I can show you what I have been so excited about for months.

 Best of all, just about everything in this room is from the places most of us already shop, so this look is definitely an easy one to reproduce.